LORDBABUINO/colmeia-backend/README.md

 | bairro               | String |

 Then duplicate the file `.env.example` and rename it to `.env`.
-Inside `.env` file, set the values of `APP_ID`, `JAVASCRIPT_KEY` and `DB_URL` to the app id, the javascript key and your parse url respectively.
+Inside `.env` file, set the values of `APP_ID`, `JAVASCRIPT_KEY` and `DB_URL` to the app id, javascript key and url of your parse database respectively.
 If you are using back4app, your parse url should be  https://parseapi.back4app.com.

 ## Usage